Imaginative Play for Children with ASD | Calgary Therapy Support | Creative Sky Psychology

 Activities to Encourage Imaginative Play

-• Acting out real-life scenarios like cooking or shopping
+• Act out real-life scenarios like cooking, grocery shopping, or going to the doctor.

-• Building stories together using books or prompts
+• Build stories together using picture books or story prompts.
+Ask, “What happens next?”

-• Playing with dolls, puppets, or action figures
+• Play with dolls, puppets, or action figures to explore emotions, conversations, or problem-solving.

 When to Seek Support in Calgary